VahidehRasekhi/twitter_sentiment_analysis/README.md

 ## Acknowledgments
-I would like to thank the instructor of the Data Science bootcamp at Nashville Software School, Michael Holloway, and the teaching assistants, Veronica Ikeshoji-Orlati and Alvin Wendt.
+I would like to thank the instructor of the Data Science Bootcamp at Nashville Software School, Michael Holloway, and the teaching assistants, Veronica Ikeshoji-Orlati and Alvin Wendt.